Edge-Stable Equimatchable Graphs: Bipartite ESE-graphs

 \section{Bipartite ESE-graphs}

-Having characterized all 2-connected factor-critical $\ESE$-graphs in Section \ref{sec:FC ESE} and having shown that $\ESE$-graphs with a cut vertex are bipartite (Theorem \ref{thm: ESE with cut vertex is bip}), we now consider bipartite $\ESE$-graphs to complete our characterization.
-We will see that bipartite $\ESE$-graphs can be characterized in a way very similar to bipartite equimatchable graphs:
+Having characterized all 2-connected factor-critical $\ESE$-graphs in Section \ref{sec:FC ESE} and having shown that $\ESE$-graphs with a cut vertex are bipartite (Theorem \ref{thm: ESE with cut vertex is bip}), we now consider bipartite $\ESE$-graphs to complete the characterization of all $\ESE$-graphs.
+We will see that bipartite $\ESE$-graphs can be characterized in a way very similar to bipartite equimatchable graphs.